brahim-selma/how-to-create-new-solver/README.md

-# how-to-create-new-solver
-Examples how to create a new solver
+# How to create new solver in OpenFOAM?

+Example 01:
+Solving chemical diffusion of one or multiple species in complex flows.

+Brahim Selma,